 cetera.

-The first objective of this study is to report the hazards of developing CIA at each three month within one year of treatment start, second is that for women who suffered from CIA, identify the factors associated with the time to return of menses.
+The first objective of this study is to report the hazards of developing CIA at each three months within one year of treatment start, second is that for women who suffered from CIA, identify the factors associated with the time to return of menses.

 The rest of the thesis will be organised as follows: Chapter 2 will provide more detailed background information on the previous study on the incident of CIA for breast cancer patients, followed by a brief comparison of different statistical modelling approaches that are commonly applied in survival analysis.
 Chapter 3 will introduce the data used for this research and present an exploratory analysis of the data.
 Chapter 4 describes the methods used for data pre-processing, performed separately on the predictors and the outcomes, and a detailed comparison of missing data imputation methods will be discussed.
 Chapter 5 will present the results for both missing data imputation and the results of the corresponding models.
 Chapter 6 will analyse the results obtained, and discuss the strengths and limitations of the research.
 Chapter 7 will summarise the main findings of this research, followed by a discussion on multiple possible future directions.